Illinois Medical Marijuana Card

 Also, a minor seeking to use medical marijuana must designate a caregiver who is required to be the patient's custodial parent or legal guardian.

-Can You Get a Medical Marijuana Card at 18 in Illinois?
+Can You Get A Medical Marijuana Card At 18 In Illinois?

 Yes.
 Illinois recognizes 18-year olds as adults in its medical marijuana program.
 When a minor participating in the state’s medical marijuana program turns 18, they can either cancel their current minor card and request a new card as an adult or they can allow the current card to expire and re-apply during the renewal process as an adult.

-How to Renew Your Illinois Medical Marijuana Card
+How To Renew Your Illinois Medical Marijuana Card

 Renewing a medical marijuana card in Illinois follows similar steps to the application process when you initially applied.
 To initiate a renewal application, submit an extension on Illinois Cannabis Tracking System (ICTS) before the card's expiration date.
 You will be notified by email once it is time to renew your card.
 The mail will contain a link to direct you to your account on the ICTS.
 Follow the prompts to complete your application and make the applicable renewal fee payment.

-Can You Grow Medical Marijuana in Illinois?
+Can You Grow Medical Marijuana In Illinois?

-Does Illinois Allow Medical Marijuana Patients to Designate Caregivers?
+Does Illinois Allow Medical Marijuana Patients To Designate Caregivers?

 Yes.
 Adults who are incapable of taking care of themselves and residents under the age of 18 may designate caregivers to assist them with accessing medical marijuana.
 An Illinois medical marijuana caregiver is an individual selected by a qualifying patient as the person authorized, on the patient's behalf, to possess, obtain from a certified medical cannabis dispensary, dispense, and assist in the administration of medical marijuana.
 Caregivers are required to enroll in the Illinois medical marijuana program.